kaist-silab/symmetric_replay/README.md

-# SymRD: Enhancing Sample Efficiency in Black-box Combinatorial Optimization via Symmetric Explorations
+# Enhancing Sample Efficiency in Black-box Combinatorial Optimization via Symmetric Replay Training

-This reporsitory provided implemented codes for the paper, SymRD.
+This reporsitory provided implemented codes for the paper, Enhancing Sample Efficiency in Black-box Combinatorial Optimization via Symmetric Replay Training.
 The codes are implemented based on the original DRL methods for each task; see the references and original codes for details.